selendra/selendra-wiki/docs/maintain/maintain-guides-democracy.md

 has made.

 You can delegate your vote to another account and even attach a "Conviction" to the delegation.
-Navigate to the ["Accounts" tab on Polkadot-JS UI](https://polkadot.js.org/apps/#/accounts) and click on the three vertical SELs and select "Delegate democracy votes" option for the account of your choice.
+Navigate to the ["Accounts" tab on Selendra-Portal UI](https://portal.selendra.org/#/accounts) and click on the three vertical SELs and select "Delegate democracy votes" option for the account of your choice.
 Then you would be presented with a pop-up window which lets you enter the account details of the delegated account, delegated amount and conviction.
 You can enter the relevant